StackVista/stackstate-docs/suse-cloud-observability-quick-start-guide.md

 ### Change your personal account details

 Step 4 from your email is to update your personal information.
 Click the unique link from the email and add your basic personal details as needed.
-You can also setup 2FA authentication from this section.
+You can also setup 2FA authentication from this section if required.

 ### Explore your data